landoskape/dominoes/docs/multiplayerElo.md

 matches, in which ELO is updated for each pair of agents with neighboring scores as if the game was only between those two agents.
 For example, suppose three agents were playing dominoes and had scores of 0, 10, and 15.
 Then, we assume that agent 0 beat agent 1, and assume that agent 1 beat agent 2.
+Therefore, agents 0 and 2 receive one ELO update, and agent 1 receives two updates.

 ## ELO Updates
 ELO updates are coded in the [`leagueManager`](../dominoes/leagueManager.py)